mardala/laravel-uptime-monitor/README.md

 Find yourself stuck using the package?
 Found a bug?
 Do you have general questions or suggestions for improving the uptime monitor?
 Feel free to [create an issue on GitHub](https://github.com/spatie/laravel-uptime-monitor/issues), we'll try to address it as soon as possible.

 ## Changes with this Fork
 Added ability to view and use the ID of the row to manage monitors.
 E.g. the list command will show all with the ID field.
+I find it easier to manage with IDs than copying / pasting the full urls.
 ```
 php artisan monitor:list
 ```

-Then if you need to disable / enable a monitor with a given ID:
+Then if you need to disable/enable/check-uptime/check-certificate on a monitor with a given ID:
 ```
 php artisan monitor:disable 42
 php artisan monitor:enable 42
+php artisan monitor:check-uptime 42
+php artisan monitor:check-certificate 42
 ```

-TODO - setup running forced checks by ID.

 ## Changelog